kuzmanst88/form-validation-tests-playwright/documentation.md

   - Length must be between 6-20 characters
   - Must contain at least one capital letter
   - Must contain at least one digit
-- **Testing Logic**:
+- **Overview**:
   - Runs validation on password strength rules including required characters, length, and complexity.
   - Separates valid and invalid cases into different arrays.
 - **Objectives**:
   - Ensure weak, long passwords or unusual characters are not accepted
-- **Results & Observations**:
+- **Results**:
   - ✅ Valid passwords allowed submission.
-  - ❌ The form accepts empty spaces in the password field, which allows the usage of weak passwords
+  - ❌ The form accepts empty spaces in the password field, which allows the usage of weak passwords.
+Some unusal characters can be used too
+- **Testing logic and Observations**:

-I performed tests with all available scenarios and can confirm all valid cases passed successfully.
-The only case I was unsure about are passwords that only contain digits and upper case letters.
-It is not explicitly specified that the password must contain lower case letters, so the script accepts such passwords as valid (example: ONLYUPPER123).
+Similarly to the email input tests, I added valid and invalid password examples to different arrays.
+Then I used two "for" loops to go through all password examples and check their validity.
+It is not explicitly specified in the requirements that the password must contain lower case letters, so the script accepts such passwords as valid (example: ONLYUPPER123).

 The following tests have failed:

-- the form allows the submission of HTML code
+- the password field allows the submission of HTML code
 - it allows the usage of empty spaces, which could potentially be used to execute MySQL queries.
-It also allows submitting extremely weak passwords such as " B1"
+- It also allows submitting extremely weak passwords such as " B1" (4 empty spaces)
+- It allows submissions of emojis

+Even though it allows the submission of unusual characters, the characters limit could not be exceeded.

 ---